Financial Services

 Governance Programme Design

 We design governance that fits your organisational structure.
-Policies, approval processes, risk classification, monitoring cadence, board reporting.
-Everything calibrated to the size and complexity of your AI operations, not a one-size-fits-all template.
+Policies, approval processes, risk classification, monitoring cadence, and board reporting, all calibrated to the size and complexity of your AI operations.
+We incorporate Treaty of Waitangi considerations for fairness in algorithmic decisions affecting Māori and Pacific populations, aligned with OECD AI Principles adopted in New Zealand's National AI Strategy.

 Regulatory Readiness and Documentation